-You are younger and healthy enough to tolerate it.
+You are young or healthy enough for your body to handle it.

 There are 2 kinds of stem cell transplants:

 Allogeneic transplant.
 This means the stem cells come from another person whose cell type is almost exactly like yours.
 This may be a brother or sister, other family member, or a matched unrelated donor.

 Autologous transplant.
 This means the stem cells are collected from your own body and preserved.
-This is done before you get chemotherapy.
+This is done before you get the high-dose chemotherapy.

 Doctors often prefer to do an allogeneic transplant if a stem cell donor can be found.
 Doctors might do an autologous transplant if it's hard to find an exact match from a donor.
 It may cause fewer side effects, but there is also concern that the stem cells from your own body could have some leukemia cells, even after treatment in a lab.
 Discuss the risks and benefits with your doctor.
 It's often best to wait for an induced remission and for the chemotherapy side effects to wear off before having a transplant, if possible.

 You will then have to wait for your stem cells to start multiplying.
 You may have to stay in isolation away from people.
 This is so that you don’t get an infection.
-Once the part of your white blood cell count (absolute neutrophil count) reaches a safe level, you can come out of isolation and then eventually go home.
+Once part of your white blood cell count (called the absolute neutrophil count) reaches a safe level, you can come out of isolation and then eventually go home.
 This may happen within several weeks, or it may take longer.

-You will need to have your blood drawn often to check your blood cell count for the next several weeks.
+You will need to have your blood drawn often to check your blood cell count for the next few weeks.
 This can be done on an outpatient basis.
 This means you go home the same day.

-A mini-transplant is sometimes used for a person with AML who can’t tolerate a standard stem cell transplant.
-It’s also called nonmyeloablative transplant.
+A mini-transplant is sometimes used for a person with AML who can’t handle a standard stem cell transplant.
+It’s also called non-myeloablative transplant.
 The treatment is done with a lower dose of chemotherapy or radiation.
 This doesn't fully destroy the cells in the bone marrow.
 But it’s enough to suppress the immune system.
 Then you receive donor stem cells.
-These stem cells later develop an immune reaction to the leukemia cells and kill them.
+These stem cells later develop an immune reaction to the remaining leukemia cells in your body and kill them.

 Because this treatment uses lower doses of chemotherapy or radiation, it often has less severe side effects.
-Older adults or people with other health problems can often tolerate this treatment better.
+Older adults or people with other health problems can often handle this treatment better.

 Most of the short-term side effects of a stem cell transplant are from the high doses of chemotherapy or radiation.
 These should go away as you recover from the transplant.
 Common side effects can include: